DATE OF PRESIDENTIAL ASSENT: 28th March, 2008.

 The tax shall be paid together with the communications service charge to communication service providers by consumers of the service.

-The rate of the tax is 6% of the charge for the use of the communication service.
+The rate of the tax is five per cent of the charge for use of the communication service.
+[As substituted by the Communications Service Tax (Amendment) Act, 2020 (Act 1025), S.1.
+Effective date: 15th of Sept., 2020]

 (1) The Value Added Tax Service, established under section 36 of the Value Added Tax Act 1998, (Act 546) is responsible for the administration and management of the tax and shall collect and account for the tax and any interest and penalty paid under the Act.